dotnet/diagnostics/documentation/design-docs/diagnostics-client-library.md

         /// </returns>
         public static IEnumerable<int> GetActiveProcesses();

+        // The default path that the diagnostics client library looks for the IPC socket (default: /tmp) public static string DefaultIPCSocketPath { get; set; }

         /// <summary>
         /// Get all the supported commands by this version of the diagnostics IPC.
         /// </summary>